Are you always coming up with exciting new ideas? Develop and manage your own business with a career in entrepreneurship.

 What is entrepreneurship?

 Entrepreneurs are people with big ideas who build and manage businesses from scratch.
-They spot gaps in the market (in other words, things that don't exist but should!) and come up with ideas to fill them.
+They spot gaps in the market (in other words, things that don't exist but could!) and come up with ideas to fill them.
 Once this is done, they take the idea they have and turn that idea into a reality by planning, organising and managing its creation.
 In short, entrepreneurs "make stuff happen" and are able to make money out of it.
-Impressive, right?

 What entrepreneurship jobs can I do?